 This is especially critical for those who work with mobile products or startups.
 Both Apple and Google have entire workbooks that describe how their interface and apps should look.
 A good marketing designer not only acknowledges these principles but also sets their own guidelines for products.

-Ad spending in the social media advertising segment is expected to exceed $44 billion by the end of 2021 and breach the $50 billion mark by 2023.
+Ad spending in the social media advertising segment is expected to exceed $44 billion by the end of 2021 and breach the $50 billion mark by 2023

 Ignoring such a vast market is at the very least unreasonable.
 That’s why you need to hire a marketing designer: they will increase the social media presence of your brand and help it grow.

-Your clients want to see not only a pretty picture but also a product that speaks directly to them.
+Your customers want to see not only a pretty picture but also a product that speaks directly to them.
 The primary hybrid marketing designer's role is to make it possible by telling a story.
 Plus, they can collaborate with illustrators, VFX designers, AR designers, and other creators to bring their unique vision to life.

 Generating a steady stream of customers is vital for the growth and prosperity of any business.
 A creative marketing designer will guide your brand’s ship through this stream.